 All available Claude Monet: The Truth of Nature field trips have been reserved.
-Check out other upcoming field trips like Natural Forces: Windslow Homer and Frederic Remington and Norman Rockwell: Imaging Freedom by filling out the request form below.
+Check out other upcoming field trips like Natural Forces: Winslow Homer and Frederic Remington and Norman Rockwell: Imagining Freedom by filling out the request form below.

 About Field Trips

 Ignite your students’ curiosity and enhance your classroom curriculum.
 School tours explore human creativity from the Stone Age to the present, engaging students in hands-on activities and lively thought-provoking conversations.
 All tours address Colorado Academic Standards and 21st Century Skills.

 Advance Reservations are Required for School & Summer Groups